 Professor Alexander is a native Kansan, having graduated from the University of Kansas where he was a student of Richard Reber.
 In 1972, he was invited to join the faculty at the University of Montana and served as piano department chair in addition to his teaching duties in applied piano, class piano and piano pedagogy.
 In 1987, he made his New York debut at Carnegie Recital Hall with violinist Walter Olivares and continues to be active as a soloist, accompanist and chamber musician.
 He has served as a collaborative artist for numerous internationally recognized soloists, instrumentalists, and chamber groups.
 A former president of the Montana State Music Teachers Association, he is a popular clinician at state and national music teachers conventions.
 In 2009, he was invited by MTNA to conduct the intermediate level master class at their national convention in Atlanta.
 In 2014, Professor Alexander was invited to judge a national piano competition in India called “Musiquest” and has toured twice to the far East where he performed recitals and workshops in Singapore, Hong Kong, Malaysia, Indonesia and South Korea.

 Over the years, numerous organizations and state associations have commissioned him to write compositions.
 His "Concertante in G Major" was commissioned by the Montana Music Teachers organization for their state convention, and his 2-piano work, "Fanfare Toccata Rondo" was commissioned by Goshen College.
 Many of his compositions are included in the National Federation of Music Study Clubs Festival required list and his music is being performed by students throughout the United States, Canada, South Africa, Australia, Asia, and Europe.
 One of Mr. Alexander's most significant contributions to the repertoire is "24 Character Preludes" in all major and minor keys which includes a CD with Dennis Alexander as soloist.
 He is also a co-author of an exciting and innovative piano method entitled "Alfred's Premier Piano Course".
 His latest collections, called "Just for Two” were recently released and consist of 4 collections of one piano/4 hand repertoire.
 Each book consists of duet arrangements of the most popular pieces from his “Just for You” series, a best seller.
 MTNA commissioned him to compose a chamber music work for piano, violin, and cello entitled “Dance Suite” and this work was premiered at the 2013 national conference in Anaheim, California.
+In 2015, we was honored with a "Lifetime Achievement Award" by the National Conference on Piano Pedagogy.

 Mr. Alexander’s personal website (www.dennisalexander.com) has become a favorite with piano teachers and features recordings, videos, teaching tips, and more!
 The “Dennis Alexander Piano Competition”, sponsored by the New Mexico School of Music, is an annual event in Albuquerque open to students from the age of 7 through 15.